 “I didn’t really know how many candles to put on this one,” she sighs, poking at her own slice of cake with her fork.
 “I borrowed the scanners at UNIT, you know, when I got the job.
 Biologically I’m twenty-four.
 But I’ve got this extra year’s worth of memories.
 And a set of clothing that I picked up in a year that never happened.
 How does that work, that the clothing stays, the memory stays, but the age doesn’t?”

 The Doctor makes a face.
 “It’s a paradox machine, Martha.
 ‘Course it doesn’t make any sense.”
-He takes a bite of cake, wrinkles his nose at the lack of bananas – all the cakes on Diraklia VI had bananas; those people knew how to make a cake – and speaks around a mouthful of chocolate, “I could never work it out either.”
+He takes a bite of cake, wrinkles his nose at the lack of bananas – all the cakes on Diraklia VI had bananas; those people knew how to make a cake – and says around a mouthful of chocolate, “I could never work it out either.”

 Oh, dear, he thinks, that came out a bit wrong.